• Skip to primary navigation

 A few year’s ago, I placed my tomato seeds in a new spot in the garden.
 This was prior to my learning how to plan my garden and I just played a guessing game every year.
 Guessing where to put my plants was a bad idea.

 Soon, I noticed they were not thriving as usual.
-After watching them for several days, the problem arose.
+After watching them for several days as a budget gardener I did not want to buy more plants.
 My tomatoes were in shade for one half of the day.
 A tree that had been planted year’s before had grown.
 Me, not paying attention missed an important part of planting that year.
 Usually from 5-6 plants I will get almost 12 jars of tomatoes.
 My mistake cost me jars of tomatoes.
 Side note: Always pay attention to what each vegetable or fruit needs to grow.

 My canning season is one of the ways that I am able to save on our grocery bill, so a good crop of tomatoes is important.
 By freezing and canning tomatoes I can save when the price goes up in the grocery stores.